History of Tunisia under French rule

 The history of Tunisia under French rule began in 1881 with the establishment of the French protectorate and ended in 1956 with Tunisian independence.
-The French presence in Tunisia came five decades after their occupation of neighboring Algeria.
+The French presence in Tunisia came five decades after their conquest and occupation of neighboring Algeria.
 Both of these lands had been associated with the Ottoman Empire for three centuries, yet each had long since attained political autonomy.
 Before the French arrived, the Bey of Tunisia had begun a process of modern reforms, but financial difficulties mounted, resulting in debt.
 A commission of European creditors then took over the finances.
 After the French conquest of Tunisia the French government assumed Tunisia's international obligations.
 Major developments and improvements were undertaken by the French in several areas, including transport and infrastructure, industry, the financial system, public health, administration, and education.
 Although these developments were welcome, nonetheless French businesses and citizens were clearly being favored over Tunisians.
 Their ancient national sense was early expressed in speech and in print; and then political organization occurred.
 The independence movement was already active before World War I, and continued to gain strength against mixed French opposition.
 Its ultimate aim was achieved in 1956.